lucasmccomb/watson-assistant-chatbot-ui/README.md

-# Watson Assistant Node.js/React.js Chatbot UI
+# IBM Watson Assistant Node.js/React.js Chatbot UI
-A Node.js/React.js app that provides a simple chatbot user interface for the IBM Watson Assistant API that can be easily integrated into an existing web app.
+A Node.js/React.js app that provides a simple chatbot user interface for the IBM Watson Assistant API that can be integrated into an existing web app with a single script tag.

 ***